-- Making sure you do not help police prosecute you.
+- Make sure you do not help the police prosecute you.
 Talking to the police (trying to explain ie. getting your side of a story) rarely works.
 The best advice for a situation involving domestic violence accusations is not to talk at all.
-Not to talk to the police does not mean “I will tell them that nothing happened”.
-Not to talk mess “I can’t talk to you officer about this at all”.
-This is an important discussion that many people do not understand.
+Not talking to the police does not mean “I will tell them that nothing happened”.
+Not to talk means: “I can’t talk to you officer about this at all”.
+This is an important point that many people do not understand.
 They think if they can tell the officer that it was a misunderstanding – the police will just close their case.
-Not true.
-Police will simply not believe a word you say.
+Not true!
+Police is likely not to believe a word you say!
 Call us directly right now to get immediate help in fighting your domestic violence case.
 You will need the help of a domestic violence defense attorney to win.

-To defense domestic violence, please call Los Angeles Criminal Defense Attorney directly at (323) 464-6424.
+To defend against a domestic violence case in Los Angeles, please call Los Angeles Criminal Defense Attorney directly at (323) 464-6424.
 Remember not to talk to the police – it is really true that everything you say can and most likely will be used against you in court.
 Denying also will not help because it might affect your credibility.
 The best thing is to avoid talking altogether.

 (818) 921 7744 Call anytime to get a free consultation with Los Angeles Criminal Defense and DUI Attorney.